A metric boundary theory for Carnot groups: Horofunction boundaries of filiform Lie groups

-We know from Theorem~A that all of our horofunctions are piecewise-linear functions of coordinates $x_1$ and $x_2$ coming from the first layer of the stratification.
+\begin{observation} Theorem~A tells us that all of our horofunctions are continuous piecewise-linear functions of the coordinates $x_1$ and $x_2$.
+Additionally, a consequence of Proposition~\ref{prop5e8c4f94} is that in the principal blow-up of the norm at any non-smooth point on the unit sphere, each partial function will have subdomain a positive linear cone based at the origin.

-Suppose we have a continuous piecewise-linear function $f$ in two variables defined using two distinct partial functions.
-By continuity, the boundary separating the subdomains of the two partial functions is a line, and there is a 1-dimensional family of translates of that piecewise function satisfying $f(e) = 0$.
+Suppose we have a continuous piecewise-linear function in two variables defined with two distinct linear partial functions.
+By continuity, the boundary separating the subdomains of the two linear functions is a line, and there is a 1-dimensional family of translates of that principal blow-up satisfying $f(e) = 0$.
+Another consequence of Proposition~\ref{prop5e8c4f94} is that we will see all of these translates as blow-ups in the horofunction boundary.
+See Figure~\ref{fig:translates2}.

-On the other hand, a continuous piecewise-linear function in two variables defined using three or more partial functions where at least two of the partial functions are distinct has a 2-dimensional family of translates satisfying $f(e) = 0$.
+On the other hand, a continuous piecewise-linear function in two variables defined using three or more partial linear functions (where each partial function has subdomain equal to a positive linear cone) has a 2-dimensional family of translates satisfying $f(e) = 0$.
+See Figure~\ref{fig:translates3}.